 Petite kids and/or younger kids with smaller frames benefit the most from a narrow Q-factor.
 Many kids’ bikes have wide Q-factors because they are built with adult bike components, as they are readily available and cheaper to produce.
 Due to the specialty parts required to create a kids’ bike with a narrow Q-factor, they are generally only found on higher-end brands such as Islabikes, WOOM, Pello and Frog.
 We have yet to find a budget bike with a narrow Q-factor.
-Q-factors are rarely provided by bike manufacturers, but we have many listed on our Pedal Bikes Comparison Charts.
+Q-factors are rarely provided by bike manufacturers, but we have many listed in our Kids’ Bikes: Product Filter Tool.

 7. Price (And Your Budget)

 In the end, price (and your budget) is going to dictate your decision quite significantly.
 More expensive bikes are almost always going to perform better than cheaper bikes, BUT as long as it is safe, any bike is better than no bike.
 Buy the best bike you can afford.
 Do not be discouraged if you can’t afford the top rated bikes on this site, but also be patient with your child when learning to ride on a less-than-ideal bike.
 More often than not, a bike’s geometry and design cause more delays in mastering a pedal bike than a child’s effort.